ltfschoen/polkadot-staking-dashboard/README.md

 ### Example URL:

-The following URL will load Kusama and use the Chinese localisation resource:
+The following URL will load Tangle Mainnet and use the Chinese localisation resource:

 ```
-staking.polkadot.cloud/#/overview?n=kusama&l=cn
+staking.polkadot.cloud/#/overview?n=tangle-mainnet&l=cn
 ```

 ## Presentations